 On Episode 129 of Punk Rock Pariah,

-from Kharkiv, Ukraine, about their journey to escape the bombing of
+Ukraine, about their journey to escape the bombing of their city by

-offers insights into the day-to-day experiences of people amidst
+into the day-to-day experiences of people amidst the ongoing

 A call to aid from Greg: